 Listen, observe … design … listen and observe some more … learn … adapt.

 So the other day I was on Facebook and one of my friends shared a video that touched me deeply, and before I knew it, half of the night was gone as I just sat there and watched the videos below.
 Take time and watch the videos.
 They are interesting to listen to, but they also have a design value.
-From the professional point of view, they might broaden your thinking and the way you see people.
+From a professional point of view, they might broaden your thinking and the way you see people.
 They might make you shift you thinking from me to them.

 What is it that makes us human?
 Is it that we love, that we fight?
 That we laugh?
 Cry?
 Our curiosity?
 The quest for discovery?
 Driven by these questions, filmmaker and artist Yann Arthus-Bertrand spent three years collecting real-life stories from 2,000 women and men in 60 countries.
 Working with a dedicated team of translators, journalists and cameramen, Yann captures deeply personal and emotional accounts of topics that unite us all; struggles with poverty, war, homophobia, and the future of our planet mixed with moments of love and happiness.